pachyderm/docs/content/latest/enterprise/auth/enterprise-server/setup.md

 Deploying and configuring an enterprise server can be done in one of two flavors:

 1. Provide all licensing and authentication configurations as a part of the Helm deployment.
-1. Or, [install a bare-bones version of Pachyderm with Helm](../../../../deploy-manage/deploy/helm-install/), then use `pachctl` commands to set up licensing and authentication.
+1. Or, [install a bare-bones version of MLDM with Helm](../../../../deploy-manage/deploy/helm-install/), then use `pachctl` commands to set up licensing and authentication.

-### As Part Of A Regular Pachyderm Helm Deployment
+### As Part Of A Regular MLDM Helm Deployment
 Update your values.yaml with your enterprise license key and auth configurations ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/examples/local-dev-values.yaml)) or check our minimal example below to your values.yaml.

 {{% notice warning %}}
-   - If a pachyderm cluster will also be installed in the same kubernetes cluster, they should be installed in **different namespaces**:
+   - If a MLDM cluster will also be installed in the same kubernetes cluster, they should be installed in **different namespaces**:

    ```s
    kubectl create namespace enterprise